Gabe3L/gaia/README.md

 ### Frontend Setup

-Install required packages for electron:
+Install electron and all other required packages:
 ```bash
 npm install
 ```